CSBSJU/CSCI-338/assignments/exam-2.md

   * Radix sort

 ### Sample questions
-* Chapter 5
+* Chapter 4
   * apply any of the well-known algorithms to a problem instance
   * answer questions about operation of the algorithm, for example
     * Is it possible to execute this algorithm without any additional storage?
     * Will the sorting algorithm work with arrays that have equal values?
     * etc.
+* Chapter 5
+  * apply any of the well-known algorithms to a problem instance
+  * answer questions about operation of the algorithm
 * Chapter 6
   * apply any of the well-known algorithms to a problem instance
-  * answer questions about operation of the algorithm, for example
+  * answer questions about operation of the algorithm
-    * Is it possible to execute this algorithm without any additional storage?
-    * Will the sorting algorithm work with arrays that have equal values?
-    * etc.
 * Chapter 7
   * apply any of the well-known algorithms to a problem instance
-  * answer questions about operation of the algorithm, for example
+  * answer questions about operation of the algorithm
-    * Is it possible to execute this algorithm without any additional storage?
-    * Will the sorting algorithm work with arrays that have equal values?
-    * etc.